Skip to Content

 Tools

-Tools are called by workflow transitions and can execute custom business logic.
-They can create or modify documents that are displayed in the studio frontend.
+Tools are called by workflow transitions of from other tools.
+They execute custom business logic, create or modify documents or interact with outside systems.

 Purpose: Perform specific actions or operations within workflows.